ProjectSidewalk/Instructions/README.md

 My favorites are those offered by [JetBrains](https://www.jetbrains.com/) (e.g., [IntelliJ](https://www.jetbrains.com/idea/) for Scala and Java, [PyCharm](https://www.jetbrains.com/pycharm/) for Python).
 They also have [student license](https://www.jetbrains.com/student/) which gives a free access to a set of their products.
-For those of you familiar with the Eclipse IDE, you can opt to work with Scala in Eclipse by following this [tutorial](http://www.topjavatutorial.com/scala/scala-development-with-eclipse/)'s instructions.

 #### Hint: Debugging Play applications on IntelliJ
 This is based on [this stackoverflow post](http://stackoverflow.com/questions/19473941/how-to-debug-play-application-using-activator).